Hasura Backend Setup

 Configure the endpoint to point to the Hasura Cloud app URL.
 Open the config.yaml

-file and set the endpoint value.
-Note that your Hasura Cloud app URL will be different.
+Note: Your Hasura Cloud app URL will be different.

-Now let's apply the migrations.
+Now let's apply the metadata and migrations.

 This will create the tables and relationships for the realtime todo app.